davelovemartin/php-bootcamp/week-two/README.md

   Notice how the quote marks used here are actually *grave accents* (AKA *backticks*).

   d.
 Click on the *Go* button.

 8. If you click on the Browse tab, you can see the contents of your one row table.
-Let’s go back to the SQL tab and add some more data…

-  a. we can re-create the rest of the data that was in last weeks’ array of arrays:
+Let’s go back to the SQL tab and re-create the rest of the data that was in last weeks’ array of arrays:

         INSERT INTO `myTable` (`title`, `description`, `filename`) VALUES ('Second title', 'This is a description of the second image', '02.jpg');
         INSERT INTO `myTable` (`title`, `description`, `filename`) VALUES ('Third title', 'This is a description of the third image', '03.jpg');